Guide to fast broadband

 What was ‘fast’ internet a decade ago certainly isn’t now, which in turn has led to a whole new world in functionality – in video and gaming in particular.
 But what exactly is fast broadband – and more importantly, do you really need it?

 The fastest broadband is fibre

 In recent years, in terms of home broadband speed, there has been one real story – the rise and rise of fibre broadband.
-Deals are now available for the majority of UK customers, with top speeds more than 10 times faster than we were used to on the old copper networks.
+Deals are now available for the many UK customers, with top speeds more than 10 times faster than we were used to on the old copper networks.

 For a long time now, the majority of us have been plodding along with an ADSL connection through an old BT Openreach landline (either with BT, or from a provider that sells products or runs its own network through BT cabinets, such as Sky and TalkTalk).
 But then along came Virgin’s amalgamation of the various UK cable networks – and its ‘superfast’ fibre speeds.

 Without getting into too much technical detail, fibre lines send data via glass/light – rather than along copper cables.
 Copper was great for voice calls, but it doesn't handle data well, hence the slower speeds.

 Also, the further you were away from your telephone exchange, the slower your ADSL speeds were.
 This was due to 'packet loss' – basically, the copper wires would 'lose' packets of data, which needed to be resent, slowing things down.
 The further the data had to travel, the more data packets were lost.
 This problem is practically ruled out with fibre optic broadband.

 The advent of superfast cable and fibre optic broadband has certainly meant that people are able to receive speedier services than many others that travel via the old copper wire network that makes up the bulk of the original telecoms network throughout the UK.